Spain approves COVID vaccine for children in 5-11 age group

 MADRID (AP) — Spain’s health ministry gave the go-ahead Tuesday for children between ages 5 and 11 to be vaccinated against COVID-19 amid a rise in coronavirus infections in recent weeks.

-Italy and Austria have also been inoculating children since the European Union’s drug regulator on Nov.
+Austria has been inoculating children since the European Union’s drug regulator on Nov.
 25 authorized Pfizer’s coronavirus vaccine for use on that age group.
+Greece will also begin on Dec.
+15 and Italy will start on Dec.
+16, among others.

 The European Medicines Agency’s decision opened the way for jabs to be administered to millions of elementary school pupils across the continent.